LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Expert Evaluation for Open Questions

 \subsection{Inter-Annotator Agreement}

-We first measured how consistently our three human experts rated the same 50 randomly drawn question-answer pairs on a scale of 0-10.
-The annotations were done by three human evaluators, each holding a Swiss Master's degree in law and pursuing or holding a doctorate.
-Two studied parts of their studies at the University of Zurich and two have passed the Zurich bar examination.
-They scored all 50 items blindly and independently, following only very brief calibration instructions.
+We first measured the consistency of three legal experts in rating 50 randomly drawn question–answer pairs on a 0-10 scale.
+All three hold a Swiss Master’s degree in law and are pursuing or have completed a doctorate in Law.
+The experts scored all 50 items blindly and independently, following only brief calibration instructions (see Appendix~\ref{app:representative} for details).

 The three legal experts achieve an average Pearson correlation of $r=0.70$, indicating strong linear consistency in their ratings.
 The mean quadratic weighted $\kappa=0.49$ further confirms substantial agreement.
 A mean absolute error of 1.95 points on the 0–10 scale implies that expert judgments deviate by less than two points on average.
 For the full pairwise breakdown, see Appendix~\ref{app:expert_details}.